solidjs/solid-service-api/README.md

 #### Update [PUT] /repl/[:id]

 Update a new REPL record for the user.
+This endpoint accepts `write_token` in the body in place of the Bearer token if an anonymous REPL is to be edited.
+This token is issued on REPL creation.

 Request: